WebDevStudios/wp-search-with-algolia/README.txt

 = Features =
 * One-click indexing of all content in WordPress
-* Relevant, faceted ready search results in milliseconds with native typo-tolerance from Algolia Search
+* Relevant, faceted ready search results in milliseconds with native typo-tolerance from Algolia AI Search & Discovery
 * Super granular control on search content relevancy and content positioning
 * Language-agnostic
 * WordPress hooks and filters available for easy customization of indexed content.